 Protect ears from loud noise

-Do not suck in mucus from the nose, do not blow your nose strongly
+Do not suck in mucus from your nose or blow your nose too much

-If you take proper care of your ears, they won't have to be cleaned in the doctor's office!
+If you take good care of your ears, you won't have to get them cleaned at the doctor's office!

 Well done!
 Do you want to dance now?
 Dance.

-At the end of the lesson, put your hand on your head and say: "What a fine fellow I am!"
+At the end of the lesson, put your hand on your head and say: “What a great fellow I am!”

 Goals:

-To acquaint students with the structure of teeth; with measures for the prevention of dental diseases.
+Introduce students to the structure of teeth; with measures to prevent dental diseases.

-To form the desire for active intellectual activity;
+To form a desire for active intellectual activity;

-To instill in students the ability to communicate, be friends with each other; the ability to be sincere and honest, to cultivate a benevolent attitude towards doctors.
+To develop in students the ability to communicate and be friends with each other; the ability to be sincere and honest, to cultivate a friendly attitude towards doctors.

 Equipment: illustrations, toothbrushes, toothpaste, tooth structure, children's drawings, computer.